Hungary gags EU on Gaza war in latest veto

 "We must use our relationships with both sides to encourage confidence-building steps," Maas added.

-"We can try to get a ceasefire, then provide humanitarian aid, and then see what can be done to restart the Middle East peace process," the Maltese foreign minister, Evarist Bartolo, also told the Reuters news agency.
+"We can try to get a ceasefire, then provide humanitarian aid, and then see what can be done to restart the Middle East peace process," the Maltese foreign minister, Evarist Bartolo, told the Reuters news agency.

 Hungary's line